 DAUPHIN COUNTY COMMISSIONERS

-Dauphin County Commissioners Jeff Haste, Mike Pries and George P. Hartwick, III are essentially the CEOs of the county, with authority over budgets and finance, debts, contracts, appointment of department heads and staff in departments that report directly to the board, as well as appointments to the many authorities, commissions and boards.
+Dauphin County Commissioners Mike Pries, Chad Saylor, and George P. Hartwick, III are essentially the CEOs of the county, with authority over budgets and finance, debts, contracts, appointment of department heads and staff in departments that report directly to the board, as well as appointments to the many authorities, commissions and boards.
 Commissioners are elected to four-year terms.

 The Commissioners work as a team with the elected county row officers as well as the courts, law enforcement and other first responders to ensure the safety of our community.
 The Commissioners are responsible for emergency preparedness as well as overseeing the Dauphin County Prison.